growsimplee/django-helper/README.md

 # Django Helper Package

 ## Motivation
 This package is designed for DRY by standardizing common practices required for django microservices powered by AWS.
+Updated.

 ## Django Settings Variables
 EB_AWS_REGION